jzlianglu/pykaldi2/README.md

 If you are intersted to contribute to this line of research, please contact Liang Lu (email address is provided in the arxiv paper).

+## Disclaimer

+This is not an official Microsoft product

 ## Reference

 Liang Lu, Xiong Xiao, Zhuo Chen, Yifan Gong, "[PyKaldi2: Yet another speech toolkit based on Kaldi and PyTorch](https://arxiv.org/abs/1907.05955)", arxiv, 2019